HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 Side view of the valve flap with mounted valve flap clamp.

-Close-up view of the flush-melted M3 threaded insert.
+Close-up view of the flush-fused M3 thread insert.

 The valve flap arm is the counterpart to the servo arm.
-With its help, the valve flap is turned later so that the valve is closed or opened.
+With its help, the valve flap is later rotated so that the valve is closed or opened.

 Then you can insert the M3x50 screw into the valve flap arm as shown.